gabyx/Githooks/README.md

 - Running shared hooks from other Git repositories (with auto-update).
 - Command line interface.
 - Fast execution due to compiled Go executable.
-- Fast parallel execution over threadpool (not yet finished)
+- Fast parallel execution over threadpool (not yet finished).
 - Ignoring non-shared and shared hooks with patterns.
 - Automatic Githooks updates:
   Fully configurable for your own company by url/branch and deploy settings.